duereg/manager-readme/README.md

  - You’ll let me know if you can’t do your job

     One of my main responsibilities is ensuring that you’re set up for success.
-Occasionally things slip through the cracks and I won’t know I’m letting you down.
+Things slip through the cracks and I won’t know I’m letting you down.

  - You feel safe debating with me

-    I find that ideas improve by being examined from all angles.
-If it sounds like I’m disagreeing I’m most likely just playing devil’s advocate.
+    Examining ideas from all angles improves them.
+If it sounds like I’m disagreeing with something I’m most likely just playing devil’s advocate.
 This does rely on us being able to have a safe debate.
 I've read that feedback requires three attributes:

       - Safety (you should feel safe to give and receive candid feedback)
       - Effort (neither you nor I should feel defensive about the feedback, and feedback should be easy to give)